A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Conclusions and Perspectives

-This study presents a Python-based operational interface for the numerical relativity program AMSS-NCKU, which significantly enhances the program's usability and extensibility.
-Users can benefit from the following three key advantages through this interface: Firstly, the operational procedure is highly streamlined, requiring only the basic physical parameters and numerical settings (in a Python input script file), followed by a terminal command to initiate computations.
-Secondly, the interface offers a high degree of automation, capable of autonomously initializing and starting the AMSS-NCKU program to perform numerical simulations and automatically generating visualizations of the output results.
-Thirdly, the user-friendly interaction design substantially reduces the technical barriers for freshman users.
-Leveraging this Python interface, we have successfully conducted numerical simulations of both binary and triple black hole merger processes.
-The modular design and fully automated workflow significantly lower the operational complexity associated with numerical simulations of multi-black-hole systems.
+This study presents a user-friendly Python interface for the numerical relativity code AMSS-NCKU, which significantly simplifies the AMSS-NCKU simulation workflow and enhances the code's usability and extensibility.
+This Python interface offers two principal advantages: Firstly, the operational procedure is highly streamlined, requiring only the basic physical parameters and numerical settings (in a Python input script file) followed by a terminal command to start the simulations.
+The high level of automation (autonomous parfile generation, code initialization and executing, output visualization) considerably reduces the operational complexity of the AMSS-NCKU simulation workflow.
+Secondly, the user-friendly interactive module of this interface substantially reduces the technical barriers for new users, through guidance on parameter specification before a simulation process.
+By leveraging this Python interface, we have successfully carried out numerical simulations of binary black hole and triple black hole merger processes, from which the stable numerical results and expected physical behaviors for black hole systems have been acquired, demonstrating the capability and reliability of our Python interface.

 The Python interface not only improves the accessibility of AMSS-NCKU but also benefits its future extensions.
-The flourishing of open-source communities and maturation of sophisticated toolkits in Python language would make it easier for the future development of AMSS-NCKU.
-In the near future, we plan to develop and integrate additional capabilities of AMSS-NCKU using Python, including post-Newtonian three-body dynamics calculations and high-precision simulations of neutron-star–black-hole coalescences, enhancing the applicability of this framework in astrophysical numerical researches.
+The flourishing of open-source communities and the maturation of sophisticated packages in Python language would make it easier for the future development of AMSS-NCKU.
+In the near future, we plan to develop and integrate additional features into the AMSS-NCKU code using Python, such as the post-Newtonian three-body dynamical calculations and the high-precision simulations of neutron star and black hole (NSBH) coalescences, enhancing the applicability of this framework in astrophysical numerical research.